Rationality of representation zeta functions of compact $p$-adic analytic groups: Introduction

 for some natural numbers $k$ and $n_{i}$ and rational functions $f_{i}(t)\in\Q(t)$.

 If $Z_G(s)$ defines a zeta function $\zeta_{G}(s)$, we say that $\zeta_{G}(s)$ is virtually rational in $p^{-s}$ if $Z_G(s)$ is, or equivalently, if $\zeta_{G}(s)$ is of the form \eqref{eqn:virtually-rational}, for all $s$ in some right half-plane of $\C$.
 In \cite{Jaikin-zeta}, Jaikin-Zapirain proved one of the first and most fundamental results on representation zeta functions, namely, that when $p>2$ the zeta function $\zeta_{G}(s)$ is virtually rational in $p^{-s}$ and if $G$ is pro-$p$, then $\zeta_{G}(s)$ is rational in $p^{-s}$.
 Moreover, he conjectured that the results hold also for $p=2$, and proved this in the special case when $G$ is uniform pro-$2$.
 Recall that a pro-$p$ group is called \emph{uniform} (or \emph{uniformly powerful}) if it is finitely generated, torsion free and $[G,G]\leq G^p$ if $p>2$ and $[G,G]\leq G^4$ if $p=2$.
 These results may be compared with analogous (virtual) rationality results proved earlier by du~Sautoy for subgroup zeta functions (see \cite{duSautoy-rationality}).
 Both Jaikin-Zapirain and du~Sautoy rely on a rationality result for definable integrals, due to Denef and van~den~Dries \cite{Denef-vandenDries}.
+We will instead use a result of Cluckers (see Section~\ref{subsubsec:Cluckers-rationality}), which differs from that used by Jaikin-Zapirain and du~Sautoy insofar as it, in addition to definable sets, also allows the use of a definable family of equivalence relations.

 In \cite{Avni-abscissa}, Avni used Jaikin-Zapirain's virtual rationality theorem as an ingredient to prove that the abscissa of convergence of representation zeta functions of certain arithmetic groups is rational.
-Jaikin-Zapirain's result has also been fundamental for (albeit not always a logical prerequisite of) work of Larsen and Lubotzky \cite{Larsen-Lubotzky}, Aizenbud and Avni \cite{Aizenbud-Avni-2016} and of Avni, Klopsch, Onn and Voll, e.g., \cite{AKOV-Duke, AKOV-GAFA}.
+Jaikin-Zapirain's result has also been fundamental for (albeit not always a logical prerequisite of) work of Larsen and Lubotzky \cite{Larsen-Lubotzky}, Aizenbud and Avni \cite{Aizenbud-Avni-2016}, of Avni, Klopsch, Onn and Voll, e.g., \cite{AKOV-Duke, AKOV-GAFA}, of Budur \cite{bud2021rational}, of Kionke and Klopsch \cite{kioklo2019admissible}, and Zordan \cite{zor2016adjoint,zor2022univariate}.

-For certain significant classes of groups the representation zeta function is not defined because $r_1(G)$ is not finite, although it turns out that the number $\widetilde{r}_n(G)$ of irreducible representations of dimension $n$ up to one-dimensional twists is finite for all $n$.
-We call such groups \emph{twist rigid} (see Section~\ref{sec:Twist-iso-Clifford} for the definition of twists and twist isoclasses).
-Examples of twist rigid groups include finitely generated nilpotent groups and (at least certain) reductive compact $p$-adic groups like $\GL_n(\Z_p)$.
-For a twist rigid group $G$, one can define the Dirichlet series